by Michael Stone

 That tells you where the best place is to spend the initial investment of $12,470.
 But since $12,455 is far short of a normal budgeted 3-5% for advertising, let's enhance the number of leads that come in from each source.
-If you know that your web page generated half your leads last year, it would be smart to enhance your web site so you get the maximum advertising value from that page.
+If you know that your web page generated half your leads last year, it would be smart to enhance your website so you get the maximum advertising value from that page.
 We have found that over the last year, more and more companies have focused energy on improving their websites.
-The buying public is moving away from printed ads and going to the Internet when it is time to buy, so you need a positive presence there.
-That means a quality website.
+You need a positive presence there, and that means a quality website.

 If you do kitchens and baths, why not have a website for each?
 Can you add testimonials or pictures?
 Have you thought about having an Ugly Kitchen or Ugly Bathroom contest on your site?
 How about the Dirtiest Gutter contest?
 Worst plumbing nightmare?
 Those dumb contests work, and some times they work surprisingly well.
 Whatever you do, make sure you are including videos on your web site.

 For some, email marketing and social media are difficult to understand and work, but the results can be great.
 If you need to, hire an expert to help you through it.